FTHPC/Correlation_Compressibility/README.md

 We provide a container for `x86_64` image for ease of installation.

-This container differs from our experimental setup in slightly.
+This container differs from our experimental setup slightly.
 The production build used `-march=native -mtune=native` for architecture optimized builds where as the container does not use these flags to maximize compatibility across `x86_64` hardware.

 NOTE this file is >= 11 GB , download with caution.